When Is Wedding Season? Here Are the Most Popular Wedding Months

 When Is Wedding Season?

 Fall weddings have become even more popular over the last few years—a trend that will likely continue based on our data.
-In 2019, 36% of couples got married between September and November, followed by 40% of couples in 2020.
+In 2019, 36% of couples got married between September and November, followed by 40% of couples in 2021 and 43% in 2022.
 Factors like temperate weather (not too hot and not too cold), pretty fall foliage and the lull between summer and winter holidays all make the fall season an appealing time of year to get married.
+Summer was the second-most popular wedding season, with 25% of couples getting married between June and August 2023.

 When Is Wedding Off-Season?

 In contrast, winter is considered the off-season for weddings.
 Only 11% of weddings took place between December and February last year, making it the least popular season to get married.
-February is the least popular month for weddings, accounting for just 3% of them in 2022.
+Winter weddings peaked in December, which accounted for 5% of weddings.

 Most Popular Months to Get Married

-Early summer is the third most popular time of the year to get married, with 10% of weddings taking place in June last year.
+Early summer is the second-most popular time of the year to get married, with 11% of weddings taking place in June last year.
+This is an increase from 2022, when 10% of weddings happened in June.

 4. July & August

-July and August were tied for the fourth most popular wedding months, each accounting for 9% of weddings in 2022.
-Unsurprisingly, the warm summer months are a great choice for outdoor weddings and beach wedding themes.
+For the second year in a row, July and August were tied for the fourth-most popular wedding months, each accounting for 7% of weddings in 2023.
+Unsurprisingly, the warm summer months are a great choice for outdoor venues and beach weddings.

 Most Affordable Wedding Month

-In general, you'll have a better chance of finding lower prices during December, January and February compared to peak wedding season, but it all depends on a few factors.
+Although there isn't a specific month that's officially the most affordable time to get married, you may have a better chance of finding lower prices during December, January and February compared to peak wedding season—but it all depends on a few factors.

 If you're getting married in an area that experiences cold temperatures and unpredictable weather in winter, vendor costs might be slightly lower during the off-season since there is less demand from other couples.
+This could be a great chance to book a Saturday wedding at a coveted wedding venue or hire a vendor that's usually in high demand during the peak season.
 On the other hand, if your wedding venue is considered a popular winter destination, like a ski resort, you could experience limited availability and higher demand or costs.
 The same goes for winter holidays, especially New Year's Eve weddings.
 Since the date is so popular for non-wedding events in addition to weddings, you can expect higher prices and more competition for venues, caterers, entertainment and event rentals.
 If you're getting married around Valentine's Day, keep in mind that florists will be especially busy and could raise their prices to match the increased demand and shipping costs for flowers.

-Ultimately, you should consider choosing a winter wedding date if you're hoping to save money and don't mind a chance of snow or rain on the big day.
+Ultimately, you should consider choosing a date in the wedding off-season if you're hoping to save money and don't mind a chance of inclement weather on the wedding day.
 And even though the winter season is a less popular time to wed, you could argue that it's even more romantic than other times of the year.
 Details like candles, wedding string lights and rich fabrics like velvet really stand out during the winter months, so look for ways to incorporate the season that you couldn't pull off during other times of the year.

 Most Expensive Wedding Month

 You can expect your total wedding cost to be higher during the most popular wedding months such as October, September and June.
-Supply and demand is the main reason, although actual costs will vary depending on your location and specific wedding details.
+Supply and demand is the main reason, although actual costs will vary depending on your location, specific wedding details and how many guests you're inviting.

 Saturday is the most popular day of the week to get married regardless of season, and since there are only a limited number of Saturdays each month, you'll be competing with more couples (and potentially paying more) to lock in your desired date.
 On top of that, most wedding vendors are booked for multiple events per week during peak wedding season.
 In that case, they might raise their prices to cover the cost of additional employees or equipment.
-During busy times of the year, you could also run into higher costs as a result of flower shortages and inflation, but the right team of vendors will help you get the most out of your budget.
+During busy times of the year, you could also run into higher costs as a result of increased demand for materials, but the right team of vendors will help you get the most out of your budget.

 How Has Wedding Season Changed Over the Years?

 Since 2019, fall continues to grow as the most popular wedding season.
-Spring, which was historically a popular time of year to get married, is slowly decreasing in popularity over time.
-March, April and May accounted for 17% of weddings in 2022 compared to 25% in 2019.
+Spring is gaining traction as the third-most popular wedding season—March, April and May accounted for 17% of weddings in 2022 and 20% of weddings in 2023.

 But as weddings evolve even more and couples continue to rethink the traditions that are most important to them, we expect the idea of wedding season to evolve as well.
-Elopements, microweddings and destination weddings are all popular these days, and to-be-weds are no longer limiting themselves to specific months or days of the week, which could mean that weddings will be more evenly spaced out throughout the year.
+Courthouse weddings, elopements and destination weddings are all popular these days, and to-be-weds are no longer limiting themselves to specific months or days of the week, which could mean that weddings will be more evenly spaced out throughout the year.
 One up-and-coming trend?
-More couples have opted for winter weddings in recent years (11% in 2022 compared to 9% in 2019), indicating a possible shift in the most popular wedding months and what's traditionally considered to be the off-season for weddings.
+More couples have opted for winter weddings in recent years (11% in 2023 compared to 9% in 2019), indicating a possible shift in the most popular wedding months and what's traditionally considered to be the off-season for weddings.